 Firmwater LMS delivers a white-label solution to compile eLearning courses for small and big brands.
 They partner with Shopify, the biggest e-commerce platform, to sell and promote the courses.
 The platform offers a range of top-notch authoring tools, including module assembly for quick and easy course design.
 Firmwater LMS can be easily connected to other LMS systems, making the transition of products quick and seamless.
-Additionally, the platform is available in four languages: English, Spanish, French and German, catering to the clients around the world, especially multilingual global corporations.
+Additionally, the platform is available in four languages: English, Spanish, French and German, catering to clients around the world, especially multilingual global corporations.
 Firmwater is a good solution for those who want simple, quick solutions and don’t pay much attention to detailed and rich design.
 This platform doesn’t offer gamification tools nor is it free.

-CEC Global is chiefly an elearning platform allowing for automatizing training, providing reports and delivering e-learning for organizations and working professionals.
+CEC Global is chiefly an elearning platform allowing for automatizing training, providing reports, and delivering e-learning for organizations and working professionals.
 CEC provides authoring tools for creating engaging and interactive courses, as well as conversion and redesign of legacy training materials into digital learning content.
 This way, they are available through a variety of LMS platforms.
 All courses and learning materials are available through a cloud, making them accessible anytime, anywhere.
-A strong point of this platform is its focus on multilingual diversity of learners – with AI solutions, it allows to create IVR flows in regional languages.
+A strong point of this platform is its focus on the multilingual diversity of learners – with AI solutions, it allows to create IVR flows in regional languages.
 CEC Global doesn’t focus on the mobile eLearning solution and doesn’t provide more information on the authoring tools.